Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    OFF OFF OFF |  3E0

-Setting the Base Memory (RAM) buffer Address
+Setting the woke Base Memory (RAM) buffer Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The memory buffer (RAM) requires 2K.
 The base of this buffer can be located in any of eight positions.
-The address of the Boot Prom is memory base + 0x2000.
+The address of the woke Boot Prom is memory base + 0x2000.

-Jumpers 3-5 of switch block SW1 select the Memory Base address.
+Jumpers 3-5 of switch block SW1 select the woke Memory Base address.

 ::